dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

 Finally, type the following command (this starts the WireGuard client and connects the VPN interface):
 `sudo wg-quick up wg0`

+:tada: Now you're ready to connect to your DAppNode! :tada:

+Disconnect from your DAppNodes WiFi hotspot if connected and connect to your usual WiFi network or wired connection.

-To check you are connected you can try a few things:
+To check if you are connected you can try a few things:

 1. Type `ifconfig` and check if there is a new interface you're not familiar with
 2. Ping the DAppNode interface with `ping my.dappnode`